 What is AOAC certification?

 EnviroLogix diagnostic test kits are certified by two independent organizations.
 Founded in 1884, the Association of Agricultural Chemists (AOAC) is a global, third-party, not-for-profit association that develops standards for the methods of mycotoxin detection, which are classified as performance tested methods (PTM).
-EnviroLogix test kits are also certified by the U.S. Department of Agriculture Grain Inspection, Packers, and Stockyard Administration (GIPSA).
-GIPSA oversees the inspection and process verification, including diagnostic assessment, of all crops grown and transported in the United States.
+EnviroLogix test kits are also certified by the U.S. Department of Agriculture Federal Grain Inspection Service (FGIS-AWS).
+FGIS-AWS oversees the inspection and process verification, including diagnostic assessment, of all crops grown and transported in the United States.

 Who needs to be aware of mycotoxin testing certifications?